 |

-Type Definitions (based on ICBN, Chapter II, Section 2, Article 9)
+Type Definitions (based on ICN, Chapter II, Section 2, Article 9)

 - Isotype: any duplicate specimen of the holotype.

-- Lectotype: a specimen or illustration designated as the type when no holotype was indicated at the time of publication.
-If possible, the lectotype should be selected from the syntypes or original material.
-(Also, see “isolectotype” in list below.)
+- Lectotype: a specimen or illustration studied by the original taxon author(s) that is later designated as the type when no holotype was indicated at the time of publication.

 - Isosyntype: a duplicate specimen of a syntype.

-- Neotype: a specimen or illustration selected as the type when all of the material on which the name of the taxon was based is missing.
+- Neotype: a specimen or illustration selected as the type when all of the original material on which the name of the taxon was based is not extant.
 (Also, see “isoneotype” in list below.)

 - Paratype: a specimen cited in the protologue that is neither the holotype, isotype, nor one of the syntypes.
 These are often listed as representative specimens in the original description.

-- Epitype: “a specimen or illustration selected to serve as an interpretative type when the holotype, lectotype, or previously designated neotype, or all original material associated with a validly published name, is demonstrably ambiguous and cannot be critically identified for purposes of the precise application of the name of a taxon.”
-(ICBN Ch.
-2, Sec.
-2, Art.
-9.7) The holotype, lectotype, or neotype that the epitype supports must be explicitly cited when the epitype is designated (see Art.
+- Epitype: a specimen or illustration selected to serve as an interpretative type when the holotype, lectotype, or neotype cannot be critically identified for purposes of the precise application of the name of the taxon.
+The holotype, lectotype, or neotype that the epitype supports must be explicitly cited when the epitype is designated (see Art.
 9.18).

 * The terms specimen and duplicate are given their usual meaning in herbarium curatorial practice.
 A specimen and its duplicates are part of a single gathering of a single species or infraspecific taxon made by a collector at one time.
 Although not specifically stated in ICBN, the specimen and its duplicates should all have the same collector number.